 MISSOULA, Mont. — Several Native American tribes, spiritual groups and tribal members sued the U.S. government on June 30 in Montana federal court to halt a plan to delist the grizzly bear population of the Greater Yellowstone ecosystem as threatened under the Endangered Species Act (ESA), 16 U.S.C. § 1531 et seq.
 (Crow Indian Tribe, et al. v.
 United States of America, et al., No. 9:17-cv-89, D. Mont.).

-TULSA, Okla. — The federal government on May 15 filed a brief in Oklahoma federal court contending that a lawsuit brought by a Native American tribe related to oil and gas leases, as well a hydraulic fracturing drilling permits on Indian land, should be dismissed for lack of subject matter jurisdiction (Pawnee Nation of Oklahoma, et al. v.
+TULSA, Okla. — The Pawnee Nation of Oklahoma on June 29 filed a brief in Oklahoma federal court arguing that its case against federal agencies alleging that hydraulic fracturing permits were improperly granted should not be dismissed because its claim is valid under federal law (Pawnee Nation of Oklahoma, et al. v.
 Ryan Zinke, et al., No. 16-cv-697, N.D.
 Okla.).

 DENVER — A panel of the 10th Circuit U.S. Court of Appeals on June 30 reversed a lower court’s ruling and held that a man’s lawsuit contending that drilling leases had been approved improperly was moot based on a retroactive decision of the U.S. Bureau of Indian Affairs (BIA) (David P. Hayes v.
 Osage Minerals Council, et al., No.15-5060, 10th Cir.; 2017 U.S. App.
 LEXIS 11780).